 The analyst may also consider testing the actual reserve calculations for a sampling of individual annuity policies to ensure that the minimum statutory valuation standards have been met.

+Procedures / Data

+Note whether there has been a weakening of reserves resulting from a change in the basis of valuation during the year that resulted in an increase in capital and surplus.
+[Annual Financial Statement, Exhibit 5A – Changes in Bases of Valuation During the Year]

+Qualitative and Additional Review Considerations

+Review the specific changes in valuation basis applied to annuity products noted in Annual Financial Statement, Exhibit 5A – Changes in Bases of Valuation During the Year and determine that individual changes in specific mortality tables, interest rates, or valuation methods meet the minimum statutory valuation standards.

+Determine if changes in annuity reserve valuation bases received appropriate regulatory approval, if required.

+Test check the calculations involved in applying a change in valuation basis.
+Contact the state insurance department’s actuary or other actuarial resource for assistance with this assessment.

+Request from the insurer information regarding the reason for the change in valuation basis.

+Request information from the insurer regarding any significant changes in reserve methodologies and assumptions, underwriting practices, case reserving, or claims handling practices with the potential to affect reserve setting.

-Adequacy of Annuity Reserves
+Adequacy of Annuity Reserves (Risk of Understatement of Reserves)

-Procedure #13 assists the analyst in determining whether the insurer’s underlying assets are adequate to support the future obligations of its annuity policies.
+Determine whether the insurer’s underlying assets are adequate to support the future obligations of its annuity policies.
 If the insurer filed an SAO based on an asset adequacy analysis, then the actuarial opinion itself, and the supporting actuarial memorandum, if requested, can provide the analyst with comfort in this regard.
 If an SAO that does not include an asset adequacy analysis is filed, the analyst can review net interest spread ratios for insights regarding the relationship of investment income with tabular interest.

 The analyst may also consider a review of the actuarial memorandum, is available, as this will provide the analyst with substantial analyses with regard to asset adequacy.
 If an actuarial memorandum is not available, the analyst should consider the need to have an independent asset adequacy analysis conducted.